rdammkoehler/DockerKata/12_commit_changes.md

 ## Intent

-The purpose of this kata is to familiarize yourself with the process of creating a docker image by commiting changes to a container back to the image.
+The purpose of this kata is to familiarize yourself with the process of creating a docker image by committing changes to a container back to the image.

 ## Overview

-In this exercise we will start an existing container, commit that container to create a new image, list the images available, stop the current container, run the new image (created by the commit) to create a new container, inspect the state of that running container, stop the container, delete the new container and the new image.
+In this exercise, we will start an existing container, commit that container to create a new image, list the images available, stop the current container, run the new image (created by the commit) to create a new container, inspect the state of that running container, stop the container, delete the new container and the new image.

 ## Kata Steps